opencog/learn/README.md

 be correctly calibrated for grammars of different sizes and complexities, and for corpora of different sizes.
-We will be able to measure how accuracy scales as a function of training time, how well different training algorithms perform, how large a corpus is neeed to get good results, and other related questions.
+We will be able to measure how accuracy scales as a function of training time, how well different training algorithms perform, how large a corpus is need to get good results, and other related questions.

-As of 2021, we are still setting up the infrastruture to do the above.
+As of 2021, we are still setting up the infrastructure to do the above.
 Once this is done (real soon now?) the project can resume training runs.
 Please contact via email or discord opencog chat for details.